weel/android-video-calling/README.md

 Next create an app in the [Sinch Dashboard](https://www.sinch.com/dashboard/#/signup).
 Name the app with your title of choice and click "Create."

-Take not of your key and secrete form this app, you'll be needing it in a few minutes.
+Take note of your key and secret for this app, you'll be needing it in a few minutes.

 Download the Sinch Android SDK at [www.sinch.com/downloads](https://www.sinch.com/downloads/).
 To add the Sinch SDK to your project: